Building and Running Pipeline

 ⚠ Caveats ⚠

 Unlike processes, threads cannot be killed.
-The Pipeline object uses a thread pool, and it is important to shutdown the thread pool properly.
+The Pipeline object uses a thread pool, which must be shut down properly.

 class DataLoader: